LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <li>Difficulties engaging with people and creating the right culture</li>
 <li>An inability to apply concepts and lessons from internet era organisations.</li>
 <li>Achievable cost savings aren&rsquo;t obviously tangible</li>
-<li>The word &lsquo;digital&rsquo; seem as synonymous with technological change and associated with job losses</li>
+<li>Absence of a shared narrative of &lsquo;digital&rsquo;.
+It may be seen as synonymous with technological change and associated with job losses</li>
-<li>Not addressing the root cause of a problem or not considering a wider change to process, information or organisation.</li>
+<li>Not understanding the root causes of a problem or not considering a holistic change to culture, process, information or organisation.</li>
-<li>Staff not equipped with the skills and strategies to change behaviours.</li>
+<li>Not effectively supporting our staff with the skills and strategies to change behaviours.</li>
 <li>A lack of emphasis and engagement in the use of research and analysis to inform decision making.</li>
 <li>Transactional leadership and hierarchical management styles.</li>
 <li>An empowerment paradox where the messages of empowerment are far more positive than the reality, resulting in overt compliance and covert opposition</li>